The Five Problems of Irreversibility: Fourth Problem: The (Irreversible) Approach to Equilibrium

 While the first three problems have been setting the stage, we now dive more deeply into what is usually thought of as \ZT{the problem of irreversibility}: We wish to explain why systems that are initially out of equilibrium tend to move towards an equilibrium state.

-In physics, derivations of irreversible equations from the reversible microscopic physics have a long tradition, starting from Boltzmann's H-theorem discussed in \cref{fiveproblems}. \ZT{H-theorem} is, in fact, now a standard name for a proof that a certain theory leads to a monotonous behaviour of (for example) the entropy (see \citetbjps{AneroE2007} or \citetbjps{EspanolL2009} for examples).
-Here is a typical idea of how this can work \citepbjps[pp. 323-326]{North2011}: As discussed above, the entropy is, in statistical mechanics, introduced as a measure for the volume in phase space.
+In physics, derivations of irreversible equations from the reversible microscopic physics have a long tradition, starting from Boltzmann's H-theorem (see \citet{Boltzmann1872,BrownUM2009}). \ZT{H-theorem} is, in fact, now a standard name for a proof that a certain theory leads to a monotonous behaviour of (for example) the entropy \citep{AneroE2007,EspanolL2009}.
+Here is a typical idea of how this can work \cite[pp. 321-323]{North2011}: As discussed above, the entropy is, in statistical mechanics, introduced as a measure for the volume in phase space.
 Equilibrium is the macrostate with the largest phase space volume.\footnote{I assume here, for the sake of the argument, that these are acceptable definitions of \ZT{entropy} and \ZT{equilibrium}.}.
 In fact, the phase space volume of the equilibrium state is overwhelmingly larger than that of other states.
 Hence, if we move into some direction in phase space, it is far more likely that we are going towards equilibrium than away from it (the latter result would correspond to extremely special initial conditions).
 The approach to equilibrium is therefore explained by statistical considerations.
-This argument goes back to Boltzmann, and notably, it is a \textit{probabilistic} argument \citepbjps[pp. 185-187]{BrownUM2009}.
+This argument goes back to Boltzmann, and notably, it is a \textit{probabilistic} argument \cite[pp. 185-187]{BrownUM2009}.
+In the Gibbsian framework, it can be shown that the \textit{coarse-grained} distribution function tends towards a uniform distribution on phase space.